sevagh/pq/README.md

 ### protobuf to json deserializer, written in Rust

-`pq` is a tool which deserializes compiled protobuf messages given a set of pre-compiled `.fdset` files.
+`pq` is a tool which deserializes protobuf messages given a set of pre-compiled `.fdset` files.
+It can understand varint-delimited streams, and it can connect to Kafka.

 ### Download